faddaful/pinterest-data-pipeline388/README.md

 - Mout your s3 bucket to the databricks account
 - Read in the data from the Delta table, located at '''< dbfs:/user/hive/warehouse/authentication_credentials >'''
 - Read in the json files from the s3 bucket and convert to dataframe.
 Create 3 dataframes for the 3 topics in the s3 bucket.
 If all works well. start clening the data.
+When reading in the JSONs from S3, make sure to include the complete path to the JSON objects, as seen in your S3 bucket.
 All done at this stage.
 - Clean the data, perform some computations using pyspark or spark SQL.
-I prefer pyspark.
+Preferably pyspark.

 ## Looking Ahead...Orchestrate Databricks Workflow on AWS MWAA (Managed Workflow for Apache Airflow)
 ## Batch Processing Using AWS MWAA